klgraham/descent/README.md

     $ java -jar descent-0.1.0-standalone.jar <directory with poms> <group-id prefix to filter on OR use empty string> <image-name>
     $ lein run <directory with poms> <group-id prefix to filter on OR use empty string> <image-name>

-## Options

-## Bugs

-  * The dimensions of the resulting graph visualization make it hard to view a project with many dependencies.
-The graph is too wide.

-### Remaining Work

-* Add the storage functionality
-* Add a few CLI options

 ## License